Skip to content

 pass

-Now, in the frontend, users will see a friendly label and description when selecting the OCEL log input for your plugin.
+Now users will see a friendly label and description when selecting the OCEL input in the UI.

 Adding a Configuration Input